-Conservatives in the Gainsborough Constituency have been celebrating the success locally following the re-election of Sir Edward Leigh, as the Member of Parliament, who saw his tenth general election victory and an increased majority, on a night of good result for the Party.
+Conservatives in the Gainsborough Constituency have been celebrating success locally following the re-election of Sir Edward Leigh, as the Member of Parliament, who saw his tenth general election victory and an increased majority, on a night of good results for the Party.

 Following an efficient count, with turnout of 67.20% slightly lower than in 2017, Sir Edward was declared victorious shortly after 3:20am on Friday, 13th December 2019, with an increased majority of 22,967 (up 5,944).
 The result was:

 - Sir Edward Leigh (Conservative) - 33,893 (66.4%) up 4.6%

 - Perry Smith (Labour) - 10,926 (21.4%) down 7.3%